Google Anti-Trust Charges Soon?

 Google’s development of Adsense, Google Search, Android are only a few departments that make it impossible for other businesses to operate.
 As positive as its contribution has been, Google has become insensitive to customers and competing businesses.

-The despotic control they have over business, advertising, commerce, and innovation is tangible.
+The despotic control the big 3 have over business, advertising, commerce, and innovation is tangible.
 Try to advertise without paying a tidy sum to these 3.
 They grab the lions share of industry ad revenues.
+Facebook’s growth in advertising domination is now threatening Google (Facebook doesn’t share ad revenue with publishers), which FB will be facing their own monopoly charges.

 Adsense and Google search will be the focus of prosecutors.